nooitaf/tbd-meteor/README.md

-# hackon-meteor
+# tbd-meteor
-hackon.nl - prediction and submission system
+tbd.camp - prediction and submission system

 ## how to
 1. install [meteor](https://meteor.com)